Dark-Father/caine-bot/Combat/README.txt

 Full Example:
 !combat start
 [IRC] <Caine> Combat Round started.
 Round 1.
 Declare !inits to join combat.
+Declare!bp spends now.

 David: !inits 5
 [IRC] <Caine> David rolled initative: 7

-An Storyteller (op) can add an additional text to the end of their liner to add NPCs easily to the combat list
+An Storyteller (op) can add an additional text to the end of their liner to add NPCs easily to the combat list.
+Storytellers should also be able to add additionial characters to the init list.
 ST: !inits 3 villian
 [IRC] <Caine> Villian rolled initative: 9